Monday, July 31, 2017

 The Edwin R. A. Seligman House - No. 324 West 86th St.

-Among these seems to have been No. 324 West 86th Street, between Riverside Drive and West End Avenue.
+In January 1897, the architectural firm of Brunner & Tryon filed plans for a "four-story brick dwelling" for Edwin and Caroline Seligman at 342 West 86th Street.
+The 25-foot-wide residence would cost the couple $20,000 to erect.
 The prim four-story neo-Renaissance design of beige brick and stone was a restrained exception to the often more fanciful architecture of Upper West Side rowhouses.
 But its proper demeanor was the perfect setting for its decidedly academic owner, Edwin Robert Anderson Seligman.

 One of nine children born to millionaire bank and businessman Joseph Seligman, he had graduated from Columbia University in 1879, then studied throughout Europe--at the universities of Berlin, Geneva, Paris and Heidelberg.
 He married Caroline Beer in 1888 and the couple would have three daughters and one son.